P. S. Kumaraswamy Raja: Political and social work

 Raja's life was one of noble activity, dedication and selfless service for the people of the country.
 He was a staunch proponent of the concept of "Separation of the Judiciary from the Executive".
 Prohibition, promotion of Khādī and Temple entry legislation were his other notable achievements.
 He donated his house for starting an institution of culture called "Gandhi Kalai Mandram".
 Rajapalayam became a great industrial centre mainly due to his drive and interest.

 It was said that Raja studied in Srivilliputtur G.S.
 Hindu higher secondary school and thus he chose his temple as the symbol of Tamil Nadu emblem.
 And his successor Rajagopalachari might not have minded that the shrine of Andal was now the Madras government's symbol.

-Raja died on 16 March 1957 in Madras, upon not recovering from an illness following his return from a visit to his ancestral village in Andhra Pradesh.
+Raja died on 16 March 1957 in Madras, upon not recovering from an illness following his return from a visit to his ancestral village near Vizianagaram in Andhra Pradesh.

 Commemoration

 Raja has been commemorated on an Indian Postal Service stamp.
 P. S. Kumaraswamy Raja centenary marriage hall was opened in 1998 by then chief minister to commemorate his centenary birthday celebrations.